Cherner Task Chair

 HELPFUL NOTES:

-- Please note that all wood finishes will likely experience some color shifting as a result of exposure to sunlight.
+- Please note that all wood finishes will likely experience some colour shifting as a result of exposure to sunlight

 Norman Cherner